苏芒 | சுமாங்

 Built in-between two carriageways of Punggol Way, Sumang LRT station has an exit on each side of the road.
 Barrier-free accessibility is offered via lifts.

-There are no bus stops in the vicinity of Sumang station.
+There are bus stops provisions the vicinity of Sumang station.

 Rail Bridging Services